trinm8/DSProject/README.md

   - returns a page where the user can edit the information of their club
 - /editScores [GET, POST]
   - returns a page where the user can edit the scores of games played on their home field

+## Small explanation

+### Home page
+This page has 4 main buttons to go to the 4 pages everyone can access.
+In the top left you have a home button and login button.

+### League tables
+this page contains the tables for the scores of the teams in each division.
+It also shows the IDs of the teams in this table, while this might not be the cleanest option I did it this way because the site works on ID search instead of names and when some services go down the site shows IDs instead of names as a back up.

+### Fixtures
+This page shows us 2 search bars on which you can search based on divisions and teams, with the teams search being optinional.
+Once the division id is given it will show all the fixtures orderd by date. each fixture has a detail button that will show the details of the match. when the match hasnt been played yet, the score will be replaced by a timestamp of when the match is to be played

+### Details Fixture
+Once you press the details button on the fixture page or redirect to it directly you will see the specific details of the given match.
+If the match hasnt been played yet the page will show aditional information about the match as required by the given requirements of the project.

+### Division Rankings
+The third button on the main page will show you the best teams in attacking, defending and most cleansheets in each division.

+### Teams
+The last button will give a list of all the available teams, each team can be clicked on to show their details.
+There is also a search function at the top.

+### Details Teams
+This page give the details of the team

+### login
+The 2nd button on the navbar goes to a login screen or login portal depending on wether or not the current user is logged in.
+Once a user is logged in their details will be stored in cookies for easy access.
+On the login portal we have again 3 or 2 buttons depending on the priviledges of the user.
+(There is currently no way to logout, if you want to use a different user try clearing the cookies of your browser or using incognito mode)

+### Edit team info
+The first button in the login portal gives the user the option to edit their team info.

+### Edit home scores
+The second button gives a list of all the matches played on the users home field and each can be updated individually.

+### Admin menu
+The third button will only be visible to admin users.
+If the user goes to the URL directly they will only be able to see the landing page of the admin menu the rest will be hidden.
+Each of the database entries has a their own tab for the CRUD operations.